MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 3. Using the Control Panel, give this computer a static IP address on the virtual network, and set the interface’s preferred DNS server to be that of the PRIVDC server.

 4. Using the Control Panel, domain join the PRIVWKSTN computer to the priv.contoso.local domain.
-This will require providing the PRIV domain administrator credentials.
+This step will require providing the PRIV domain administrator credentials.
 When this completes, restart the computer PRIVWKSTN.

 5. Install the [Visual C++ 2013 Redistributable Packages](https://www.microsoft.com/download/details.aspx?id=40784) for 64-bit Windows.